SinTan1729/chhoto-url/INSTALLATION.md

 `linux/arm64`, and `linux/arm/v7` architectures on Linux.
 These should also work just fine with `podman`, or any other container engine supporting OCI images.

-You can use the provided compose file as a base, modifying it as needed.
+You can use the [provided compose file](./compose.yaml) as a base, modifying it as needed.
 Run it with

 ```
 docker compose up -d
 ```

-If you're using a custom location for the `db_url`, make sure to mount a whole directory instead of a folder.
-Chhoto URL uses WAL journaling mode, so if this is not done, there will be a low, but non-zero chance of data corruption.
+If you're using a custom location for the `db_url`, and using WAL mode, make sure to mount a whole directory instead of a folder.
+If this is not done, there will be a low, but non-zero chance of data corruption.

+It should be possible to run Chhoto URL with pretty much anything that supports OCI images e.g. `docker`, `podman quadlets` (the repo contains a sample `chhoto-url.container` file for using with `quadlets`.) etc. Official support is only provided for `docker` and `podman`, but it should be trivial to convert the `compose.yaml` file to other formats.
+If you need help, feel free to open a discussion.

 ## Building and running with docker